-Our company is controlled by Milton C. (Todd) Ault III, our Founder and current Chairman Emeritus, directly and through his controlling interests in DPL, ALSI and ALSF.
-Mr. Ault is also the Chairman, Chief Executive Officer and single largest stockholder (through Ault Alpha LP) of BitNile.
-The Board of Directors and executive officers of our company and the board of directors and executive officers of BitNile contain some of the same individuals.
-William B. Horne, the Chairman of the Board of our company, is the Chief Executive Officer and a director of BitNile, Henry C.W.
-Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of BitNile, and Kenneth S. Cragun, our Senior Vice President of Finance is the Chief Financial Officer of BitNile.
-Additionally, Mr. Ault is the Chairman of Avalanche, of which Mr. Horne is a director and its Chief Financial Officer and Mr. Nisser is its Executive Vice President and General Counsel.
+Our company is controlled by Milton C. (Todd) Ault, III, our Founder and current Chairman Emeritus, directly and through his controlling interests in AL, ALSI and ALSF.
+Mr. Ault is also the Chairman, Chief Executive Officer and single largest stockholder (through Ault Alpha LP) of AULT.
+The Board of Directors and executive officers of our company and the board of directors and executive officers of AULT contain some of the same individuals.
+William B. Horne, the Chairman of the Board of our company, is the Chief Executive Officer and a director of AULT, Henry Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of AULT, and Kenneth S. Cragun, our Senior Vice President of Finance is the Chief Financial Officer of AULT.